FlynnOConnell/NeuroPyPy/README.md

 ## Hi!
 I'm Flynn, a scientist by day and programmer by night.
 I started in `C++`, which was a brutal beginning, but it helped give me a nice building block to learn Python, JavaScript, HTML and CSS.

+I'm currently working on a portfolio website using nuxt.js/vue.js and Flask.